An order can be created in one of two ways:

 Confirm the deletion by clicking “OK”.

-Some types of adjustments - tax and shipping, for example - may re-calculate as the order changes, new products are added to it, etc. If you want to be sure that the amount of an adjustments will remain the same, you can lock them.
+Some types of adjustments - such as tax and shipping - may re-calculate as the order changes; for example, as new products are added to it.
+If you want to be sure that the amount of an adjustments will remain the same, you can lock them.
 This is also known as closing the adjustments.

 To open or close all of the adjustments in an order, just click the “Open All Adjustments” or “Close All Adjustments” buttons on the Adjustments list.